kyoto-framework/kyoto/.web/docs/extended-features.md

 # Extended Features

 This part of documentation holds extended library features.
+This features are optional, but make library feature-rich.

 ## Server Side Actions